-Outdoor amenities include open space areas, a basketball court and a garden which enhances its urban setting.
-As a testimony to the importance of the project, the September 2005 groundbreaking ceremonies brought together the Governor, Cardinal William H. Keeler, directors and trustees for Catholic Charities and three of the four living Mayors of the City of Baltimore.
+Outdoor amenities include open space areas, a basketball court, and a garden, which enhances its urban setting.
+As a testimony to the importance of the project, the September 2005 groundbreaking ceremonies brought together the Governor, Cardinal William H. Keeler, directors and trustees for Catholic Charities, and three of the four living Mayors of the City of Baltimore.

 The Our Daily Bread soup kitchen annually serves nearly 250,000 hot meals to an average of 683 guests.
-Opened in 1981, and now relocated to the Fallsway corridor, Our Daily bread is able to provide food for more guests than ever before.
-The Christopher Place Employment Academy, which occupies the third floor of the new structure, provides an intense 18 month residential job-readiness, education, job placement, addiction recovery program and follow-up services.
-Complementing the Christopher Place program is the St. Jude’s Employment Center which affords walk in aid to those seeking job readiness skills and employment referrals as unskilled or low-skilled workers.
+Opened in 1981, and now relocated to the Fallsway corridor, Our Daily Bread is able to provide food for more guests than ever before.
+The Christopher Place Employment Academy, which occupies the third floor of the new structure, provides an intense 18-month residential job-readiness, education, job placement, addiction recovery program, and follow-up services.
+Complementing the Christopher Place program is the St. Jude’s Employment Center, which affords walk-in aid to those seeking job readiness skills and employment referrals as unskilled or low-skilled workers.

 Construction proved challenging when an unexpected and large building foundation was found below the surface of the site.
-Extensive excavation of up to 20’ in depth, during one of the rainiest season in City history, was required to complete this project.
+Extensive excavation of up to 20’ in depth, during one of the rainiest seasons in City history, was required to complete this project.